aslam-mulkin/gns3-docker-images/tacacs/README.md

 Although derived from TACACS, TACACS+ is a separate protocol that handles authentication, authorization, and accounting (AAA) services.

-This `tac_plus` server is a major rewrite of the original Cisco source code.
+The `tac_plus` server is a major rewrite of the original Cisco source code.

 For more information see http://www.shrubbery.net/tac_plus/, a reference manual for the configuration file is available at